ISISComputingGroup/ibex_developers_manual/Sprint-Planning.md

 1. For tickets that made it to the sprint
     1. Set all tickets milestones on new tickets.
     1. Set label from proposal to ready and add to ready column in correct order
-1. For tickets that weren't in sprint take top 6 and add to bucket
+1. For tickets that weren't in sprint take top # and add to bucket
 1. Remove all proposal labels (and tickets from planning board)

-### Releases

-1. Check the [milestones](https://github.com/ISISComputingGroup/IBEX/milestones) for upcoming releases (also noted in the [Pending Tasks](https://github.com/ISISComputingGroup/IBEX/wiki/Pending-Tasks)).
-1. Check the dates listed in the milestone description.
-Adjust dates, if necessary.
-1. Add tickets to Create and Deploy the release.